-If you purchase shares of our common stock in this offering, you will incur immediate and substantial dilution in the amount of \$13.70 per share because the initial public offering price will be substantially higher than the pro forma net tangible book value per share of our outstanding common stock.
+If you purchase shares of our common stock in this offering, you will incur immediate and substantial dilution in the amount of \$14.56 per share because the initial public offering price will be substantially higher than the pro forma net tangible book value per share of our outstanding common stock.
 This dilution would result because our earlier investors paid substantially less than the initial public offering price when they purchased their shares.
-In addition, you may also experience additional dilution upon future equity issuances, the exercise of stock options to purchase common stock granted to our employees and directors under our stock option and equity incentive plans or the exercise of warrants to purchase common stock.
+In addition, you may also experience additional dilution upon future equity issuances, the exercise of stock options to purchase common stock.
 See "Dilution."